Support efforts to move LE Linac LLRF to kernel 6.4

 Trevor and Pierrick are working out the bugs and learning the LLRF system in the process.
 When the bugs are worked out, the plan is to move the kernel to 6.4 and test.

-#1 Updated by Ed Cullerton over 1 year ago
+#1 Updated by Ed Cullerton almost 2 years ago

 - % Done changed from 0 to 80